 So let’s take their word for it — it cost $200M, out the door.
 That is $45M less than the budget for The Force Awakens.

-Wait a minute.
-We are much more sophisticated than you, ignorant Fanboy, we understand the movie business, say The Shills, everyone knows there are marketing costs.
+Wait a minute, ignorant Fanboy, say The Shills.
+We are much more sophisticated than you, we understand the movie business, and everyone knows there are marketing costs.
 For these blockbusters that’s usually about the same price as the actual movie!
 So, $1.31B minus ($2OOM x 2) equals $910M.
 Almost a billion!

 They are both wrong and don’t understand much about the economics of the movie business.

-While we can’t see inside the day-to-day financial operations of The Mouse we can use the historical financial data provided by The Force Awakens to reach a conclusion.
-That movie established the financial model for how Disney would produce, market and distribute the Star Wars Saga films moving forward.
+While we can’t see inside the day-to-day financial operations of The Mouse we can use the historical financial data provided by The Force Awakens to reach a conclusion, as that movie established the financial model for how Disney would produce, market and distribute the Star Wars Saga films moving forward.

 So, we need some detailed financial information on The Force Awakens.